-Testimony of Donald A. Henderson, MD, MPH, Founding Co-Director, Center for Civilian Biodefense Strategies, The Johns Hopkins University, Schools of Public Health and Medicine
+Testimony of Donald A. Henderson, M.D., M.P.H., Founding Co-Director, Center for Civilian Biodefense Strategies, The Johns Hopkins University, Schools of Public Health and Medicine

-Congress of the United States: U.S. Senate Veteran's Affairs Committee, and the Appropriations Committee on Labor, Health and Human Services, Education and Related Services, March 16, 1999.
+Congress of the United States: U.S. Senate Committee on Health, Education, Labor and Pensions Subcommittee on Public Health, March 25, 1999.

-Good morning, Mr. Chairman and members of the Subcommittee:
+Good morning, Mr. Chairman and members of the Committee:

 I am Dr. D.A.
 Henderson, Professor of Epidemiology and International Health and Director of the Center for Civilian Biodefense Studies at Johns Hopkins University.
-My involvement in counter terrorism activities date back to 1990-93 when I served as a Science Advisor to President Bush.
-I sustained this interest during my tenure as Deputy Assistant Secretary and Senior Science Advisor in the Department of Health and Human Services.
+My involvement in counter terrorism activities dates back to 1990-93 when I served as Science Adviser to President Bush and subsequently during my tenure as Deputy Assistant Secretary and Senior Science Advisor in the Department of Health and Human Services.
 I continue to serve on a variety of consultant panels to the DOD and the intelligence community.
-This Committee has explicitly enunciated its own concerns with respect to bioterrorism.
-I share those concerns and am grateful for the support provided in helping us at Johns Hopkins to establish an academic center intended to catalyze a civilian planning and development program to deal with this vexing problem.